818ajian/doc/notebook/1-GIS/Multisubsegments.md

 !date
 ```

-# Effect of Modifying the Nature of Sub-Segments
+# Modifying the segment nature

 This illustrates a simple ray tracing simulation.
 The environement
 is a building with 2 rooms.
 At the interface betweebn the two rooms there is